yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

     * The Endpoint controller will check for pool named 'mynamespace_s1' and add its members to this pool.

-* Create service/endpoint, create ocp-route/ingress, delete ocp-route/ingress:
+* Create service/endpoint, create ingress, delete ingress:

   * Service/Endpoint is created under namespace 'mynamespace'